 This research has a wide variety of uses, such as supporting news agencies keep to-to-date, financial/currency trading based on real-time trends; tracking products and brands over time, as well as recommending products to users based on live data.
 However, my personal interest is how we can use this information to aid during disasters and crises, such as earthquakes, floods or terrorist attacks.
 For example, I currently organize an international initative examining how to extract valuable information from social media during disasters for civil protection agencies.

 As a general guideline, you should check what your chosen supervisor is working on at the moment, for example you can check my publications, projects and homepage.
 If we are working on something, its a good bet that we think its an interesting area!

 The next step is to start writing your research plan.
 The plan should be around 3-4 pages.
 Go back and read the 'Your Research Plan' section of the University's postgraduate research study page.

-Remember, according to University policy we cannot assess applicants through documents sent to us by email or provide you advance feedback on your research plan.
-A full formal application with all supporting documents needs to be lodged, before we can evaluate it.
+A full formal application with all supporting documents needs to be lodged, before we can officially evaluate it, although you can request a meeting before submission to discuss your project idea.
 On the other hand, don't be afraid to submit an application, we don't expect the plan to be perfect!
 PhD students will naturally refine their topic over the course of their PhD, guided by their supervisor.